slightknack/rust-abi-wiki/src/WhatIsAnAbi.md

 ## So, what is an ABI anyway?
 An ABI, or Application Binary Interface, is the public-facing API of an executable that determines how other programs can call into it.

-Wikipedia explains this much more succintly:
+Wikipedia explains this much more succinctly:
 > In computer software, an application binary interface (ABI) is an interface between two binary program modules; often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.
 >
 > — Wikipedia